urbit/examples/README.md

     ~your-urbit:dojo/examples> |serve %/web
     ~your-urbit:dojo/examples> |mount %

-If your sync doesn't succeed after a few minutes, follow the manual install below instead.
+If your sync isn't succeeding after a few minutes for whatever reason, run `|cancel %examples` in your `:dojo` and follow the manual install below instead.

 ### Manual install